 Common questions about the Bambu Lab P2S

-A PMSM (Permanent Magnet Synchronous Motor) extruder, like in the P2S, maintains high torque even at the high speeds needed for 500mm/s printing.
+A PMSM (Permanent Magnet Synchronous Motor) extruder, like in the P2S, maintains high torque even at the high speeds Bambu lists for the machine.
 A traditional stepper motor can lose torque and skip steps (causing under-extrusion).
-The PMSM also acts as a sensor, detecting potential clogs or filament grinding with extreme precision (20,000 times a second), allowing the printer to pause before a print is ruined.
+The PMSM also acts as a sensor, detecting potential clogs or filament grinding with extreme precision, allowing the printer to pause before a print is ruined.

 For tall prints, yes, absolutely.
 On a 'bed slinger' like the A1, the entire print moves back and forth, creating sway and potential 'ringing' artifacts on taller objects.
 On the P2S's CoreXY system, the print only moves down slowly.
 This stability ensures the 1000th layer is as precise as the first, which is critical for tall, high-detail models.